Mayhema/expense-tracker/src/tests/FINAL-RESOLUTION-STATUS.md

 **Files Modified**: `src/styles/transactions.css`

 ### ✅ Issue #4: Chart Text Becoming Unreadable

-**Problem**: "if go to one mode and the go back again, the text will look unreadble until ill refresh the hole page"
+**Problem**: "if go to one mode and the go back again, the text will look unreadable until ill refresh the hole page"

 **Solution Applied**:

 - Disabled transitions and animations on ALL chart elements
 - Applied ultimate specificity for both light and dark modes
 - Added explicit color and fill properties for chart text persistence